Vegan Roasted Garlic Spread

-The sweet mellow taste of this simple oil-free Vegan Roast Garlic Spread is delicious when spread on crusty bread, fresh corn on the cob, or even a baked potato.
+The sweet mellow taste of this simple oil-free roast garlic spread is delicious when spread on crusty bread, fresh corn on the cob, or even my air fryer baked potatoes.
 The possibilities are endless!
+We also have a fabulous cauliflower butter recipe on this website.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.